-By placing the supply chain applications that optimize your on-truck inventories and distribution routes closer to St. Louis instead of in a far-away city like New York, you’ll enable a faster response.
-New orders won’t have to travel from your Midwestern retailers, to the East Coast for processing, and then back to the route drivers.
+By placing the supply chain applications that optimize your on-truck inventories and distribution routes closer to St. Louis instead of in a far-away city like New York, you’ll enable faster response times.
+New orders won’t have to travel from your Midwestern retailers to the East Coast to process data, and then back to the route drivers.

 While this may not seem like a big deal, a delay in routing a new order from one of your best customers could mean that your drivers restock the shelves of one of their lower velocity stores instead.

 How else can edge computing be used in manufacturing?